 The rest of Nintendo's milestones aren't too shabby either, as the Wii is followed by Nintendo 64's nearly 33, NES's 61.9 and SNES's 49.1 million.
 Nintendo is still planning on selling 20 million in the year ending on 31 March 2019, which at the moment seems a bit on the steep side.

 Nevertheless, Nintendo managed some strong results without any major launches and should the company step it up, we guess the Switch could still match their goals.
-Even if it doesn't however, the little guy already boosted company profits by 500 percent , so onwards and upwards.
+Even if it doesn't however, the little guy already boosted company profits , so onwards and upwards.